-The structure of the Master of Project Management is based on theoretical and practical subjects.
+The structure of the Graduate Diploma of City Planning is based on theoretical and practical subjects.
 This program is designed in close consultation with prominent industry professional boards to ensure the integrity and contemporary relevance of the degree.

 Graduate Diploma in City Planning (8 subjects)

 Must complete eight subjects (80 cp), including at least seven from the following list